Mostafa2115/Mostafa2115/README.md

  ## 🚀 About Me

 👋 Hey there!
-I'm **Mostafa Mahmoud**, a passionate **Full-Stack .NET Developer** who loves turning ideas into interactive and functional web applications.
+I'm **Mostafa Mahmoud** — a curious mind and passionate **Full-Stack .NET Developer** who loves turning coffee ☕ into clean, elegant, and functional code.

-💡 I’m deeply interested in **Web Development**, especially in building scalable, clean, and user-friendly solutions.

-🎯 Currently, I’m learning and building projects in the **Full Stack .NET** track using **React.js** for modern front-end development.

-🧠 Always exploring new technologies and improving my coding skills to stay ahead in the tech world.
+💡 I’m all about crafting **beautiful, scalable, and user-focused web experiences** — combining the power of **.NET** on the backend with the creativity of **React.js** on the frontend.

+⚙️ I enjoy the full development journey — from sketching an idea, designing its architecture, to writing the final line of code that makes it come alive.

+🌱 Currently exploring advanced concepts in **Full Stack .NET Development**, diving deeper into performance optimization, clean architecture, and modern UI design.

+✨ My motto: *“Build.
+Break.
+Learn.
+Repeat.”*

+💬 *Always open to new challenges and collaborations.*

 ---

 ### 🌐 My Work

-📄 Learn more about my journey and skills:
+📄 Explore my journey, projects, and experience:
 👉 [**View My CV**](https://flowcv.com/resume/rh8fe90babm9)

-📫 Feel free to reach out:
+📫 Let’s connect, collaborate, or talk tech!
 ✉️ **mostafaamahmoud075@gmail.com**

 ---